Edmund Booz: Importer and merchant

-Log Cabin Decanter
+Log Cabin decanter

-Much of the mystery and speculation around Edmund G. Booz comes from a log cabin shaped decanter that originated out of a partnership between Booz and his neighbor Whitney Glassworks at 118 Walnut Street.
+Much of the mystery and speculation around Edmund G. Booz comes from a log cabin-shaped decanter that originated out of a partnership between Booz and his neighbor Whitney Glassworks at 118 Walnut Street.

 During the 1850s, glass was expensive and whiskey was rarely sold in bottles.
-Instead, customers would bring their own jugs from home or could buy refillable jugs from the grocer or rectifier.
-Booz went one step further offering a uniquely styled log cabin shaped bottle that featured the name of his business and location on Walnut Street.
+Instead, customers would bring their own jugs from home or could buy refillable jugs.
+Booz went one step further, offering a uniquely styled log cabin-shaped bottle displaying the name of his business and location on Walnut Street.

 The log cabin shape was inspired by William Henry Harrison, whose 1840 campaign for President of the United States positioned him as the "Log Cabin" candidate versus his competitor Martin Van Buren, who was seen as more aristocratic.
-This decanter has helped fuel the idea that E. G. Booz was a distiller and that he provided this whiskey during Harrison's campaign, but Edmund would have been only 16 years old at the time and there is no evidence to support it.
-The 1840 date embossed in the glass was only a reference to the Harrison campaign, not the origin of the whiskey.
+This decanter helped fuel the idea that E. G. Booz was a distiller and that he provided this whiskey during Harrison's campaign, but Booz would have been only 16 years old at the time and there is no evidence to support it.
+The 1840 date embossed in the glass was a reference to the Harrison campaign, not the origin of the whiskey.